amritnand12/Github_practice/README.md

 # Github practice

-for understanding of git and github
+for understanding of git and github.